 - Victimisation

-It is important for employers to understand the difference here.
-Employees have different rights set out by the current employment laws, depending on what kind of unfair treatment they are receiving.
+It is important for employers to understand the differences between the forms of unfair treatment above.
+This is because workers have different rights and resources, set out by current employment laws, depending on which kinds of unfair treatment they experience.

-For example, whilst bullying at work is unacceptable, it is not illegal, but no standalone claim that can be brought for bullying, but an employee could resign and claim constructive unfair dismissal.
-It is important to see how employment law distinguishes them so you can best manage them.
+For example, whilst bullying at work is unacceptable, it is not illegal, whereas sexual harassment in the workplace is most certainly unlawful.
+It is important to see how employment law distinguishes the forms of unfair treatment listed above, so you, as an employer, can best prevent and manage it.

-You should have measures in place to avoid this from happening and tackle these issues immediately, whilst remaining compliant with UK employment law.
+You should implement measures to avoid unfair treatment from occurring, taking steps to tackle them immediately, whilst remaining compliant with UK employment law.

-This is because harassment is a form of discrimination in the workplace, which is illegal thanks to the Equality Act of 2010.
+This is because harassment is a form of discrimination in the workplace, which is unlawful as per the Equality Act 2010.

 - Age